nosqlgeek/ai-meets-museum/doc/Preparation.md

 We will try several models out before we decide on one that will be used in our application.
 As said, there are already a bunch of pre-trained models that might be a good fit for our image-based vector embeddings.

-A good class of models for image embeddings are in geneal:
+A good class of models for image embeddings are in general:

 * C(onvolutional) N(eural) N(etwork)s